 Once you have some compost, bring your kid, the compost, and some newspapers outside to dump it in the bin.

 As you put the food in, throw in some shredded newspaper or other dry compostable material.
-To carry out decomposition, the bacteria and fungus both need access to oxygen as well as a balance of carbon and nitrogen.
-If the compost is too wet, they don’t have access to oxygen.
+To carry out decomposition, the bacteria and fungus need a balance of carbon and nitrogen as well as access to oxygen.
 If there’s too many food scraps (which are high in nitrogen) and not enough dry plant materials like leaves or newspapers (which have a lot of carbon), they produce sludge.
-(Everyone needs a balanced diet, even bacteria!)
+Everyone needs a balanced diet, even bacteria!
+If the compost is too wet, they don’t have access to oxygen and suffocate.

-I usually include a community newspaper for every 2-3 yogurt containers.
-Shredding the newspaper is important because it has to be evenly distributed throughout the bin.
+For every 2-3 yogurt containers, I usually include a community newspaper or 1-2 sections of the Sunday paper.
+Shredding the newspaper is important to help it distribute evenly through the bin.
 Only use newspaper or office paper – glossy magazines have too many dyes and won’t break down well.
 Kids love helping with this step, considering their fondness for shredding.

-Over the course of a few weeks, the process of composting will begin to occur.
-You may feel some heat coming off of the composted materials, which is good.
-The bacteria are letting off heat as they work, just like people get hot when they exercise!
+Over the course of a few weeks, the process of composting will begin.
+You may feel some heat coming off of the compost, which is good.
+The bacteria are letting off heat as they work, just like people get hot when they exercise.
 Have your child hold their hand over the barrel to feel the heat.
 You may see some creepy crawlies inside, including worms, grubs, and beetles.
 That’s fine too!
 They’re part of the decomposition team.

 Using Your Compost

 Estimates on how long it takes material to decompose vary depending on what you put in, your climate, and your style of composter.
-However, I usually wait six weeks between when I stop putting food in and when I use it in my garden.
+I usually wait six weeks between when I stop putting food in and when I use it in my garden.
 That gives enough time for the vast majority of food waste to break down.
-Waiting longer certainly won’t hurt though.
+Waiting longer certainly won’t hurt.
 In fact, the longer you wait, the more likely you are to end up with good quality compost.
 If you plan on waiting a long period of time and want to still compost during that time, you can always get a second composter and switch off.